yoonki-kim/MMM-AssistantMk2/README.md

 Then try `electron-rebuild` again.

 ### TODO
-- debugging??
+- Debugging?
 - Touchscreen friendly
-- If response has additional info with external web page, showing full website.
+- Response has additional info with external web page, showing full website.
 (But... how to control? eg. scrolling???)
-- map or carousel displaying... (screenOut for Assistant was developed for TV device, so not perfectly matched with UX on Mirror.)
+- Map or carousel display... (screenOut for Assistant was developed for TV device, so not perfectly matched with UX on Mirror.)